scipy-lectures/scientific-python-lectures/advanced/image_processing/index.rst

 Image manipulation and processing using Numpy and Scipy
 =======================================================

-:authors: Emmanuelle Gouillart, Gaël Varoquaux
+**Authors**: *Emmanuelle Gouillart, Gaël Varoquaux*

-This chapter addresses basic image manipulation and processing using the core scientific modules NumPy and SciPy.
+This section addresses basic image manipulation and processing using the core scientific modules NumPy and SciPy.
 Some of the operations covered by this tutorial may be useful for other kinds of multidimensional array processing than image processing.
 In particular, the submodule